Ahmed-P-Mostafa/IslamiApp/README.md

 # IslamiApp

-application for Quran, Hadith, Tasbeh, and Quran Radio
+Application for Quran, Hadith, Tasbeh, and Quran Radio

+You can:

+* Yead Holy Quraan

+* Read Hadith

+* Count Praise

-you can read Holy Quraan and Hadith along side you can play Quraan radio for more than 50 channels.
+* Play Quraan radio for more than 50 channels.

 ## Getting Started